authura/etch-a-sketch/README.md

-white button acts as an eraser black button changes hover color to black random button generates random rgb for every hover
+white button acts as an eraser black button changes hover color to black random button generates random rgb for every hover Click to toggle hover coloring on/off

 Features to implement:
-add keypress to toggle hover coloring on/off add styling to make app look prettier
+add styling to make app look prettier